Resistance Files:📱The Screen That Owned Us⛓️

 The theater lights dimmed, and for a moment the world held its breath.

-Onstage, Steve Jobs lifted a piece of glass no thicker than a conspiracy file — a device with no buttons, no keyboard, nothing familiar to hold onto.
+Onstage, Steve Jobs lifted a piece of glass no thicker than a conspiracy file.
+A device with no buttons, no keyboard, nothing familiar to hold onto.
 Just a glowing pane that looked more like a prop from a heist movie than the next chapter of human connection.

 In the audience, disbelief rippled like static.